aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/index.md

 __Project Description:__ {{cookiecutter.description}}

-This template that also serves as a guide was generated using the following [`cookiecutter`](https://cookiecutter.readthedocs.io/en/stable/)
+This template (which also serves as a guide) was generated using the following [`cookiecutter`](https://cookiecutter.readthedocs.io/en/stable/)
 template: